 The Boiter's appealed to the state's high court.
 In the ruling, the court said that it did find two seperate occurances in the two seperate acts of negligence commited by the SCDOT and the SCDPS.
 Therefore, the Boiters demonstrated that there were two occurances and were awarded a combined verdict of $1.2 million.

-If you are in need of a Myrtle Beach SC motorcycle accident attorney, Conway lawyer Dirk Derrick at The Derrick Law Firm has been handling motorcycle accidents, personal injury, and wrongful death claims in Myrtle Beach, North Myrtle Beach, and Conway SC for over 23 years.
-Please call 843-248-7486 today.
+If you are seriously injured in a motorcycle accident in South Carolina, contact Motorcycle Accident Attorneys at The Derrick Law Firm who have been handling motorcycle accidents, personal injury, and wrongful death claims since 1991.
+Call 843-248-7486 today.